4.3 Intraoral Imaging for CAD Restorations

 Adjacent contactsScanner misses mesial or distal neighborCapture complete neighboring surfaces

-Opposing archOcclusal design lacks opposing tooth dataFollow scan sequence for opposing surfaces
+Opposing archOcclusal design lacks opposing tooth dataFollow the scan sequence for opposing surfaces

-Bite registrationPatient bites incorrectly or movesGive clear instructions and recapture if directed
+Bite registrationPatient bites incorrectly or shiftsGive clear instructions; recapture if directed

 File labelingScan stored under wrong tooth or patientVerify patient, tooth, arch, and record name

 Patient management is part of imaging quality.
-Explain that the scanner will move around the teeth and that the patient may need to remain still or bite gently when asked.
-Use saliva control and breaks when needed.
-If the patient gags, has limited opening, or becomes fatigued, communicate with the dentist rather than forcing a rushed scan that misses critical data.
+Explain that the scanner wand will move around the teeth and that the patient may need to stay still or bite gently when asked.
+Use saliva control and short breaks as needed.
+If the patient gags, has limited opening, or fatigues, communicate with the dentist rather than forcing a rushed scan that misses critical data.

 The exam may ask what causes a poor digital impression.
-Common causes include moisture, insufficient retraction, powder or reflective surface issues depending on scanner type, fast wand movement, missed areas, fogged mirror or lens, and patient motion.
-The best answer is often to correct the field or recapture the missing area, not to proceed to design with incomplete data.
+Common causes include moisture, insufficient retraction, reflective or powder-related surface issues depending on scanner type, fast or skipping wand movement, missed areas, a fogged mirror or lens, and patient motion.
+The best answer is usually to correct the field or recapture the missing area, not to proceed to design with incomplete data, because a gap or a smeared margin propagates directly into a poorly fitting restoration.

-Intraoral imaging also supports patient education, but do not confuse education with diagnosis.
-Showing a patient a cracked cusp or open margin image can help the dentist explain findings.
-The RDA should avoid telling the patient that a specific treatment is required unless the dentist has directed the communication.
+Intraoral imaging supports patient education, but do not confuse education with diagnosis.
+Showing a patient an image of a cracked cusp or an open margin can help the dentist explain findings.
+The RDA should not tell the patient that a specific treatment is required unless the dentist has directed that communication.
+Within the California combined exam, this is both a clinical and a law-and-ethics boundary.

 Use this scan-readiness list:

-• Confirm the tooth, arch, patient, and planned restoration record.
+• Confirm the tooth, arch, patient, and the planned restoration record.

-• Prepare the scanner tip and infection control barrier according to manufacturer and office procedure.
+• Prepare the scanner tip and infection-control barrier per manufacturer and office procedure.

 • Dry and retract the field as directed so margins and contacts are visible.

-• Capture preparation, adjacent teeth, opposing arch, and bite records in the required sequence.
+• Capture the preparation, adjacent teeth, opposing arch, and bite in the required sequence.

-• Review the scan for missing data and route it to the dentist for evaluation.
+• Review the scan for missing or smeared data and route it to the dentist for evaluation.

-The RDA exam usually rewards the answer that protects fit, function, and record accuracy.
-Digital speed is helpful only when the record is complete enough for the dentist and laboratory or milling workflow to use.
+The RDA exam rewards the answer that protects fit, function, and record accuracy.
+Digital speed is helpful only when the record is complete enough for the dentist and the laboratory or milling workflow to use.
+When a stem pits speed against completeness, completeness wins; a fast scan that omits the opposing arch or the distal margin simply guarantees a remake, more chair time, and a frustrated patient.
+The recurring trap is an option that sounds efficient but skips a data element the design genuinely requires.

 Test Your Knowledge